 Through the conditional use permit process, the County is able to ensure that a proposed location is best suited for larger group homes of seven persons or greater and that no residential neighborhood is overly impacted with community care facilities.
 The requirements for a conditional use permit for community care facilities do not act as a constraint on provision of larger group housing for persons with disabilities.
 The County has not had to deny permission to any proposed community care facility because they could not locate a suitable site that complied with the requirements stated previously.
 However, the County will continue to review the provisions for community care facilities, including facilities for persons with disabilities, as part of the County Zoning Code update.
-Further, in compliance with the State definition of family, Program E.3 will allow residential care facilities for seven or more persons subject to those restrictions that apply to residential care facilities for six or fewer persons consider removing use permit requirements for residential care facilities for seven or more persons.
+Further, in compliance with the State definition of family, Program E.3 will allow residential care facilities for seven or more persons subject to those restrictions that apply to residential care facilities for six or fewer persons.